Panel and Program Guidelines

 General submission ideas may be added to the questionnaire and will be scheduled if there is sufficient interest and space on the schedule.

 The usual panel/program timeslot is 50 minutes.
 There will be at least a 10 minute buffer between panels so that panelists have time to set up beforehand/tear down afterwards, or get to their next program on time.
-If you need more setup/tear down time or a longer program session, this must be specified and requested when you submit your program idea.
+Some programming items may be considered to run longer on a case by case basis.
 Note: There are fewer opportunities to schedule longer programs, especially during peak programming hours (10 a.m.–6 p.m.).